Updated for Version 2.5

 Artifacts:

-2-pc Emblem of Severed Fate + 2-pc Husk of Opulent Dreams
+4-pc The Exile, 4-pc Noblesse Oblige.
+2-pc Emblem of Severed Fate/2-pc The Exile, 2-pc Emblem of Severed Fate/2-pc Husk of Opulent Dreams

-If Gorou is at C6, common rotations can be changed to have Gorou use his Q right before Itto for more uptime on the CRIT DMG buffs.
+If Gorou is at C6, players can choose to use his Burst right before Itto’s for more uptime on the CRIT DMG buffs.

 Albedo